D.C.’s electoral votes will all be cast by women — including this Howard University graduate

 For one of them, Meedie Bardonille, a cardiac ICU nurse by trade, the ballot will carry added significance.
-When she casts a vote for the nation’s first female vice president-elect, Kamala D. Harris, she will voting as a fellow Black woman, a fellow Howard University graduate and a fellow member of the “Divine Nine,” the nine historically Black fraternities and sororities that make up the National Pan-Hellenic Council.
+When she casts a vote for the nation’s first female vice president-elect, Kamala D. Harris, she will be voting as a fellow Black woman, a fellow Howard University graduate and a fellow member of the “Divine Nine,” the nine historically Black fraternities and sororities that make up the National Pan-Hellenic Council.

-Her vote will also be part of the continued legacy of the 22 women who founded her sorority, Delta Sigma Theta — whose members were segregated to the back of a women’s suffrage parade in 1913 by its White organizers — and who helped paved the way for future Black political activists.
+Her vote will also be part of the continued legacy of the 22 women who founded her sorority, Delta Sigma Theta — whose members were segregated to the back of a women’s suffrage parade in 1913 by its White organizers — and who helped pave the way for future Black political activists.

 “Being a woman, being an African American woman,” Bardonille said, “I’m able to participate in a system that was not designed or created for me.”